abhi-yo/skillpact/DEPLOYMENT_API.md

 The deployment will automatically:

 1. Install dependencies with `pnpm install`
-2. Build the database package (includes Prisma generate)
-3. Build the API package
+2. Generate Prisma client and build the API (`pnpm build`)
-4. Deploy the serverless function
+3. Deploy the serverless function

 ## Configuration Files